mschlund/blechexamples_arduino/README.md

 ## Building

-The workflow is the same for all projects.
+The workflow is (almost) the same for all projects.

 ```
 $ cd PROJECTNAME_HERE